 The solar eclipse that occurs today, December 14, 2020, is one of two eclipses during this year that have closely aligned with the summer and winter solstices.
 Tremendous spiritual significance is being attributed to this year’s eclipses, especially as the year also ends with the great conjunction of Saturn and Jupiter on December 21st, marking a milestone planetary alignment that suggests shifting global priorities, a polarisation within populations, and the conflict that usually precedes finding balance between the extremes.

-The Sun is symbolic, as well, of ancient knowledge that illumines the path of the present.
+The Sun is symbolic, as well, of ancient knowledge that illumines the path of the present moment.

 When you look at the rising or setting Sun, or when you perform your Sun Salutations practices, I encourage you to recite at least some of the Surya (Sun) mantras that align with each Asana in the Sun Salutations series.

 Each of these Mantras invokes a sacred name of the Sun as giver of life, and the Cosmic Prana that sustains and rejuvenates life.
 They are a beautiful and powerful way to invoke different aspects or attributes of the Sun deity, recognized in Vedic Astrology and Jyotish as the embodiment of Prana or sacred life force.

 (Salutations to the One who is friend of all)

 Om Ravaye Namaha

 Om Suryaaya Namaha

 (Salutations to the One who moves through the sky)